 Why are Koreans So Good at Video Games?

 After the Korean War, South Korea was one of the poorest countries in the world.
 However, a decade later, the South Korean government decided to push heavily into industrialization and supported companies like Samsung, Hyundai, and LG.
-Add this to support from the United States in the form of foreign aid and South Korea started to export goods faster than ever before.
+Add this to support from the United States through foreign aid, and South Korea started to export goods faster than ever before.
 By 1980 their GDP had increased 100x.

-With more investment into technology, computers and video games were becoming more available than ever before.
-Not only could families now afford personal computers but PC Bangs (Computer Cafes) were being opened all over South Korea.
+With more investment into technology, computers and video games were becoming more available than ever.
+Families could now afford personal computers, and PC Bangs (Computer Cafes) were being opened all over South Korea.

 The Birth of Pro Gamers in Korea

-MMOs became the games of choice for Koreans from Maple Story to Lineage until the real-time strategy game Starcraft burst onto the Korean gaming scene.
+MMOs became the games of choice for Koreans, from Maple Story to Lineage, until Starcraft’s real-time strategy game burst onto the Korean gaming scene.
 Soon everyone was playing Starcraft.
-It was so popular that it was being televised and tournaments were being held in stadiums which attracted tens of thousands of fans!
-Now youth were putting in the time to be the best much like Korean would with schooling.
+It was so popular that it was being televised, and tournaments were being held in stadiums, attracting tens of thousands of fans!
+Now youth were putting in the time to be the best, much like Koreans did with schooling.
 Korean competitiveness was now being channeled into gaming.
-Therefore, Korea was able to produce some of the top pro gamers in the world.
+Therefore, Korea produced some of the top pro gamers in the world.

 Pro gamers in Korea started to dominate the eSports scene.
-However, where they really shined was in MOBA (Multiplayer Online Battle Arenas), more specifically League of Legends.
+However, where they shined was in MOBA (Multiplayer Online Battle Arenas), more specifically, League of Legends.
 While League of Legends and Starcraft are still very popular in Korea, a Korean gaming company called Bluehole brought the next-generation game to youths in Korea.
 That game was Players Unknowns Battleground (PUBG).
-It is a blend of first-person shooter, and teamwork, with the unique character abilities of MOBAS.
+It is a blend of first-person shooter and teamwork, with the unique character abilities of MOBAS.

 Gaming Culture in Korea

 Gaming is now fully ingrained in South Korean culture.
 Rather than being seen as a hobby or leisure activity, it is taken as a serious sport and a skill that could turn into a career.
+As mentioned above, there are many PC bangs, or internet cafes, where people can play games on high-end computers.
+Additionally, professional gaming is taken very seriously in South Korea, with many professional esports teams and players.
+There are also many major international esports tournaments held in the country.
+Many popular streamers and professional players have become celebrities in their own right.
+Many have strong followings on social media and dedicated fan bases.
 This is why many Koreans only invest their time and energy into a couple of games.
 They want to hone their skills to be the best among their peers.

 The South Korean government plays an active role in promoting eSports and gaming as part of Korean culture.
-They even established KOCCA a Korean culture content agency that promotes Korean movies, TV, music, webtoons, and of course gaming.
+They even established KOCCA, a Korean culture content agency that promotes Korean movies, TV, music, webtoons, and gaming.
 Kpop produces some of the best artists in the world.
 Korean studios produce mega-hits like Squid Game and Parasite.
-Korean gaming continues to produce some of the top eSports pro gamers in the world and the pipeline remains stronger than ever.
+Korean gaming continues to produce some of the top eSports pro gamers in the world, and the pipeline remains stronger than ever.